JSTOR-Labs/plant-humanities/docs/content/cacao.md

 ### Conclusion

-The political and economic powers of Europe took note of these early accounts of cacao as monetarily and ideological valuable and, by the 17th  century, international markets were emerging, maintained largely through African slave labor.[^ref15],[^ref16] The tastes of returning merchants and clergy, as well as its reported medicinal properties, allowed cacao to take off in Spain by the early 17th century.[^ref17],[^ref18] In other parts of Europe, cacao in the form of a beverage still called chocolate and its associated dishware featured prominently in elite networks, invoking ideologies rooted in distant places and eras of Mesoamerica.
+The political and economic powers of Europe took note of these early accounts of cacao as monetarily and ideologically valuable and, by the 17th  century, international markets were emerging, maintained largely through African slave labor.[^ref15],[^ref16] The tastes of returning merchants and clergy, as well as cacao's reported medicinal properties, allowed it to take off in Spain by the early 17th century.[^ref17],[^ref18] In other parts of Europe, cacao in the form of a beverage still called chocolate and its associated dishware featured prominently in elite networks, invoking ideologies rooted in distant places and eras of Mesoamerica.
 At a time when curiosities fueled the exploration and description of the natural and cultural world, cacao featured quite prominently as a curio to add to royal cabinets.[^ref19] Cacao also found its way into commercial products meant to entice the common palate including the many chocolate bars, desserts, and drinks we know and love today. _Theobroma cacao_ trees continue to be grown in the tropics across the world, both for global and local markets.[^ref20][^ref21] The ideological association of cacao with subsistence, prestige, and trade has continued across millennia and cultures, making the power and appeal of cacao truly timeless and global.
 <var data-map title="World" data-center="29.187255, -10.812716" data-zoom="1"></var>
 <var data-map-layer
      title="Current _Theobroma cacao_ Distribution"
      data-type="geojson"
      data-url="https://jstor-labs.github.io/plant-humanities/geojson/CacaoDist.geojson"
      data-active="true"></var>
 <var data-image-viewer></var>
+<var data-primary="image"></var>
 <var data-image id="bhl-144676" title="John Gabriel Stedman's illustration of cacao ca. 1796" data-url="https://www.biodiversitylibrary.org/page/55300899" data-region="0,0,0,0"></var>
 <var data-image id="English chocolate pot ca. 1697-98" title="English chocolate pot ca. 1697-98" data-url="https://upload.wikimedia.org/wikipedia/commons/thumb/7/76/Chocolate_pot_MET_131294.jpg/512px-Chocolate_pot_MET_131294.jpg"></var>
 <var data-image id="German chocolate cup and saucer ca. 1735-45" title="German chocolate cup and saucer ca. 1735-45" data-url="https://upload.wikimedia.org/wikipedia/commons/6/69/Chocolate_Cup_And_Saucer_%28Germany%29%2C_1735–45_%28CH_18349969%29.jpg"></var>